Indian Summer (Jules Victor Schwerin, 1960) (2022 preservation, 28:33, 35mm B&W)

 The film documents the destruction of Cannonsville, NY as its residents are forced out in order to make way for a reservoir that will supply New York City with additional drinking water.
 The film speaks to many social and political issues that remain highly debated topics throughout American history: environmental justice, eminent domain and property rights, and rural vs urban interests.
 The film was last digitally scanned in the mid-to-late 1990’s and this scan has only recently become publicly available.
 The ‘90s scan was an interlaced low resolution standard definition file with a greenish cast at 30fps, rather than 24fps as the film was meant to be shown.
 See before and after stills from the two scans of the film above.

-Behind the scenes photos from the production of Indian Summer, provided by Chuck Schwerin and digitized by Jacob Mroczek.
+Behind the scenes photos from the production of Indian Summer, provided by Chuck Schwerin and scanned by Jacob Mroczek.

 SCREENINGS: